Perfect-Precision 2D Geometry Using Complex Integer Rings

 - Numbers With Symbolic Complex Root Dimensions

-- The Happy Family of Complex Integer Rings
+- The Happy Family of Cyclotomic Integer Rings

-- There are far more complex integers than you’d expect
+- There are far more cyclotomic integers than you’d expect

 - Using $\mathbb{Z}\mathbb{Z}_r$ to represent polygon vertex coordinates